phil-scott-78/thirty25-11ty/src/posts/how-i-fixed-roslyn.md

 [CodeGenExprLambdaTests](https://github.com/dotnet/roslyn/blob/master/src/Compilers/CSharp/Test/Emit/CodeGen/CodeGenExprLambdaTests.cs)
 and figured this was as good as place as any to write my test.
 Opening this up I discovered a suite of tests that were verifying compiler output and executing the results.
 Perfect!
 All I had to do was mimic their style and hopefully I would be in business.
-Even better I noticed Resharper picked up the tests so just maybe I could use Resharper to only run the test I was working on.
+Even better I noticed ReSharper picked up the tests so just maybe I could use ReSharper to only run the test I was working on.
 In retrospect I probably should have started here, but oh well.

 Thanks to a little copy and paste development from one of the existing tests I was able they have a nice way to run the